Skip to main content

 These templates are triggered by Customer Fields but sent directly by Shopify.
 You can edit the default subject and message in the app admin, but the actual email template is controlled in Shopify (found under Settings > Notifications > Customer notifications > Customer > Customer account invite):

-Account invite - Sent to a customer when they are invited to create an account.
+• Account invite (legacy) - Sent to a customer when they are invited to create an account.

 There are two additional emails customers may receive which are sent by Shopify and cannot be edited in the Customer Fields app, only in Shopify.